torenor/xerox-scrape/README.md

-Latest values for a printer:
+[Latest values for a printer]
 msg.topic = "select MAX(timestamp), printerurl, component, estdays, status, liferemaining, estdays, estpages from printerdata group by printerurl, component";
 return msg;

+[First and last timestamp for a printer] select printerurl, MIN(timestamp) as mintime, MAX(timestamp) as maxtime from printerdata group by printerurl;

 JSONata